SilentByte/healthcam/README.md

 ## About

-HealthCam is a system based on the Raspberry Pi Camera and utilizing the [PPE Detector for Laboratory Safety](https://aws.amazon.com/marketplace/pp/prodview-b53upp27dnmzq) model provided by VITech Lab, which provides predictions for whether a person is wearing a mask or not.
+[HealthCam (healthcam.silentbyte.com)](https://www.healthcam.silentbyte.com/) is a system based on the Raspberry Pi Camera and utilizing the [PPE Detector for Laboratory Safety](https://aws.amazon.com/marketplace/pp/prodview-b53upp27dnmzq) model provided by VITech Lab, which provides predictions for whether a person is wearing a mask or not.
 With this information, the system is able to automatically restrict door-access to sterile areas for people not wearing a mask in order to prevent the spread of infections.

 Our submission contains two major components: the actual Raspberry Pi Camera with a door lock and the accompanying website to give administrators access to manually flag detections as incorrect, and to view history of compliance, violation and manual